 Pottery painting is soothing, enjoyable, and results in beautiful utensils that awe everyone.
 Not to mention, it gives your kitchen an irresistible charm and helps you reflect your personality on your dinner table.
-But, if you want to take up the hobby, you need many ideas to get you going.
+But, if you want to take up a hobby, you need many ideas to get you going.
 That’s where we come in to help!

 We’ve made a list of many ceramic bowl painting ideas that you can try out in your free time.
 So grab your painting tools and jump in!